tessercat/pbx-docs/security.md

 the message channel
-is encrypted only between peers and the service host, and ICE and SDP messages could be compromised to insert a "man-in-the-middle" by anyone with privileged access
+is encrypted only between peers and the service host, and WebRTC ICE and SDP messages could be compromised to insert a "man-in-the-middle" by anyone with privileged access